jiawku/CometSale/README.md

 Use the following URL to start: http://localhost:8080/CometSale/login

-Still jsp needs to be mapped.
+All Working now!!!!
+- main bug was empty Resources folder needed to be added!